balcsida/design-patterns-for-hoomans/README.md

-# design-patterns-for-hoomans
+# Design Patterns For Hoomans
-Design Patterns for Hoomans™ - An ultra-simplified meow explanation
+Design Patterns for Hoomans - An ultra-simplified meow explanation

 Simple Factory
 --------------